Yalgur

 Kaliyuga

-During present kaliyuga when this region was under heavy stress created by the non believers of idol worship, survival of Hindu deity and temples were put to test.
-Then it was practice of the elders and priest to erect a wall camouflaging the deity of worship.
+During the present kali yuga when this region was under heavy stress created by the nonbelievers of idol worship, the survival of Hindu deities and temples was put to the test.
+Then it was the practice of the elders and priest to erect a wall camouflaging the deity of worship.

-When peace returned to the region and when people felt that the deities are no longer in danger of being broken, they thought of bringing back the deities to worship.
+When peace returned to the region and when people felt that the deities were no longer in danger of being broken, they thought of bringing back the deities to worship.
 The priest who was then worshipping the Lord Hanuman was given direction by the Lord to bring back the deity for worship.
 The priest took the initiative to bring Lord Hanuman to worship.
 While unmasking the deity of Lord Hanuman, he inadvertently broke the deity.
-The priest was put to a lot of embarrassment and felt dejected for commencing such a task without proper care and tool.
+The priest was put in a lot of embarrassment and felt dejected for commencing such a task without proper care and tools.

 Wonder of bonding together

-On the same night he was again given the divine direction to bring the broken deity to present day Yalgur, place the pieces in place properly and put them in a closed room.
+On the same night, he was again given the divine direction to bring the broken deity to present-day Yalgur, place the pieces in place properly, and put them in a closed room.
 For seven days the priest was told to perform the pooja from outside and not to open the doors during this period.
 The priest did so by bringing the broken pieces to this place [Yalgur] and putting them in proper order.
-As any human being, the priest also had the curiosity to know what was happening inside the closed doors.
+As with any human being, the priest also had the curiosity to know what was happening inside the closed doors.
 When overtaken by the curiosity the priest opened the door to have a glimpse of the deity.
-To his astonishment he saw that the pieces of the deity were bonded together.
-But he had also noticed that the pieces in the lower portions are yet to bond together.
+To his astonishment, he saw that the pieces of the deity were bonded together.
+But he had also noticed that the pieces in the lower portions were yet to bond together.

 Sri Yalguresh

-After that during the rule of Maratha, Shri Baaji Rao had donated 480 acres of land for proper performing of the daily poojas of Sri Yalguresh.
-Till today it had been adhered to.
+After that, during the rule of Marathas, Shri Baaji Rao donated 480 acres of land for the proper performance of the daily poojas of Sri Yalguresh.
+Till today it has been adhered to.

 Lord Yalguresh

 The Lord Yalguresh deity of Lord Hanuman is a feast to the eyes.
-The deity is around seven feet tall, in an ardha shila form and is massive looking, at the same time pleasing to the eyes.
+The deity is around seven feet tall, in an ardha shila form, and is massive looking, at the same time pleasing to the eyes.
 The ‘tiruvachi’ made of silver is adorned with carvings depicting the ‘dasavatharam’ of Lord Vishnu.
-The calm looking ‘prasanna vathanam’ is made more beautiful by the glowing large eyes.
-Lord is seen wearing huge Kundalam which is touching His shoulders.
-Lord’s right hand is seen wearing Keyuram and bracelet, giving blessing to all His devotees with ‘Abaya mudra’.
-In His left hand wearing keyuram and bracelet the Lord is holding a stem of sowgandika flower along His left thigh.
-The bosom is seen adorned with beautiful malas with pendants.
-Below His left feet a demon is seen in the crushed position.
-The long tail of the Lord which rises above His head and runs down to touch the ground near Lord’s left foot.
+The calm-looking ‘Prasanna vathanam’ is made more beautiful by the glowing large eyes.
+Lord is seen wearing a huge Kundal which is touching His shoulders.
+Lord’s right hand is seen wearing Keyur and bracelet, giving the blessing to all His devotees with ‘Abaya mudra’.
+In His left hand wearing a keyur and bracelet, the Lord is holding a stem of sowgandika flower along His left thigh.
+The bosom is adorned with beautiful malas with pendants.
+Below His left foot, a demon is seen in the crushed position.
+The long tail of the Lord rises above His head and runs down to touch the ground near the Lord’s left foot.

 Poojas to Lord Yalguresh

-As started by the first priest under the divine direction, even today the priest goes to the River Krishna, takes bath and brings the River water for performing the abhishekam.
-In the afternoon this abhishekam is performed and is called “Mahapooja”.
-During this mahapooja ‘panchamrutha’ abkishekam, milk abhishekam are also done to the Lord Yalguresh.
-After abhishekam the Lord is sprayed with kumkumam, decorated with ornaments and flowers.
+As stated by the first priest under the divine direction, even today the priest goes to the River Krishna, takes a bath, and brings the River water for performing the abhishekam.
+In the afternoon this abhisheka is performed and is called “Mahapooja”.
+During this maha pooja ‘panchamrutha’ abhisheka, milk abhisheka is also done to the Lord Yalguresh.
+After abhishekam, the Lord is sprayed with kumkumam, decorated with ornaments and flowers.
 The Lord is then offered naivedyam and after this Maha-arati is performed.
 Lots of devotees take part in this pooja.

 Go Shala of Uttaradimath

-There is a Go Shala being maintained by Sri Uttaradimath.
-It is just behind Sri Yalaguresh temple.
+There is a Goshala being maintained by Sri Uttaradimath, just behind Sri Yalaguresh temple.
 Presently the Goshala owns 4 acres of land with two bore wells.
-Around 35 cows are being protected and taken care of in this Go Shala.
+Around 35 cows are protected and taken care of in this Go Shala.

 Experience

-One visit to this kshetra is sure to bring great things in one’s life.
+One visit to this kshetra is sure to bring great things into one’s life.
 Darshan of Lord Yalguresh and the great kataksha He showers on His devotee can do miracles in one’s life.

 Ed [March 2015]